ComputerKWasTaken/BetterEcosystemProjectManagement/frontier/05-betterdungeon-sdk-roadmap.md

 # 05 - BetterDungeon SDK Roadmap

-> This document covers the next capability layer we want Frontier to ship: a curated BetterDungeon SDK surface for scripts.
-This is no longer a vague post-V2 curiosity.
-It is a real planned feature direction.
+> This document now records the first shipped BetterDungeon SDK surface in Frontier and the follow-through still worth doing around it.

 ## Why this matters